What is the meaning of Good Friday? Good Friday is the Friday before Easter Sunday and is the day that Jesus died on the cross.

 Personal devotions and prayers on Good Friday are also meaningful.
 See below for resources.

-Why is Good Friday called “good”?
-After all, what happened to Jesus was horrible.
+Calling Good Friday a “good” day might seem strange since what happened to Jesus was horrible.
 He was completely innocent yet died a horrific death.

-Good Friday is a day that changed not just history, but all of eternity.
+Good Friday is called “good” because it is a day that changed not just history, but all of eternity.
 Because of Jesus’ sacrifice, you have the free gift of salvation.
 Jesus ultimate act of grace is truly good.

 Other Posts for Lent and Holy Week